 Abbotsford Fire Rescue Service

-The below information provides additional context in relation to recent online information posted by Abbotsford Fire Fighters Association
+This information provides additional context in relation to recent online information posted by Abbotsford Fire Fighters Association

 The City of Abbotsford is committed to ensuring the safety of all who work, live and play in our community.